agentcommunity/AgentInterfaceDiscovery/README.md

 -   `pnpm build`: Build all packages in the monorepo.
 -   `pnpm -F @aid/core run schema:generate`: Regenerate the canonical JSON schema.
 -   `pnpm -F @aid/core run build:examples`: Generate the hosted example artifacts (`aid.json`, `aid.txt`) in `packages/examples/public/` using the configs from the web UI's samples directory as the source of truth.
--   `pnpm -F aid-generator dev`: Run the web UI in development mode.
+-   `pnpm -F aid-web dev`: Run the web UI in development mode.

-The `build:examples` script is used to generate the publicly hosted manifests that are used for testing the resolver.
-It reads all configurations from `packages/web/aid-generator/public/samples`, resolves any template variables, and writes the final `aid.json` and `aid.txt` files to `packages/examples/public/`.
+This script is used to generate the publicly hosted manifests that are used for testing the resolver.
+It reads all configurations from `packages/aid-web/public/samples`, resolves any template variables, and writes the final `aid.json` and `aid.txt` files to `packages/examples/public/`.
 This ensures our hosted examples are always in sync with the samples used in the web UI.

-## Web UI (`packages/web/aid-generator`)
+## Web UI (`packages/aid-web`)

 This project includes a powerful, user-friendly web application for generating and validating AID manifests in real-time.
 It's built with Next.js and provides a rich form-based interface that uses the `@aid/core` library as its single source of truth for generation logic.